In what fora are insurance disputes litigated?

 If the insurance indemnity or the fixed sum to be paid is increased as a result of the failure or delay in giving notice of the occurrence of the risk, the indemnity or the fixed sum shall be reduced by taking into consideration the degree of the policyholder's negligence.
-This provision cannot be altered to the detriment of the insured in an insurance contract.
+This provision cannot be altered to the detriment of the insured in an insurance contract (article 1446, TCC).

 The insurer’s duty to defend is only possible in liability insurance.
-It is not a duty but more of a right granted by the TCC to insurers.
+It is not a duty but more of a right granted by the Turkish Commercial Code (TCC) to insurers.
 In other words, insurers are not obliged to defend the insured in a possible litigation.
-Apart from this, the insurer, as per article 1474 of TCC, shall cover the reasonable judicial costs in connection with the claims asserted by a third party.
+Apart from this, the insurer, as per article 1474 of the TCC, shall cover the reasonable judicial costs in connection with the claims asserted by a third party.
 If requested by the insured, the insurer shall also grant an advance on costs.

 Article 1476 of the TCC requires the insurer to declare its decision on the insured’s request for assistance within five days of the date of notification of those events that may give rise to its liability.